 All participants, choreographers and dancers, ought to have professional training.

 Choreographers must be 35 or younger.
 The competition is open to any kind of style.
 Evaluation is based exclusively on imaginative use of space and time, the realisation of an idea, and its transfer onto the performers.
 The duration of the performance, have to be between 5 and 12 minutes.
 A solo-ballet may not be interpreted by the choreographer him/herself.
 The applicant is free in his choice of subject and music.
 The choreographic work can be send as an Internet link ( youtube, vimeo, etc.) A DVD is also accepted.

 The money that can be won for the first 3 endowed prizes amounts 13.500 EUR.
 The audience prize amounts 1.000 EUR.
 Furthermore there is a critics prize of 1.500 EUR

-The winner will receive the opportunity to present the choreography shown in the competition in a production of the Delattre Dance Company with the dancers of DDC.
+Delattre Dance Company Award: The winner will receive the opportunity to present the choreography shown in the competition in a production of the Delattre Dance Company with the dancers of DDC.

-On the occasion of the 30th anniversary of the International competition for choreographers in Hanover, the Tanja Liedtke Foundation donated a three week’s scholarship at the Australian Dance Theatre in Adelaide, Australia.
+Tanja Liedtke Scholarship: Since 2016 the Tanja Liedtke Foundation donated a three week’s scholarship at the Australian Dance Theatre in Adelaide, Australia.
 This Prize will be awarded by Garry Stewart, Director of The Australian Dance Theatre.
 The scholarship includes travel costs, accomodation, and ADT tuition.

-The Bundesjugendballett was founded by John Neumeier in 2011.
+Bundesjugendballett Production Award: The Bundesjugendballett was founded by John Neumeier in 2011.
 Since 2012 the Bundesjugendballett also sponsors a production award.
 Part of the award is the development of a choreography with the Bundesjugendballett.